 You can go for a multitool that has all the important bits like pliers, a screwdriver, scissors, a couple of knives, and of course, a bottle opener.
-But if you want to save on space, then you won't go wrong with a wallet multitool.
+But if you want to save on space, you won’t go wrong with a wallet multitool.

-Communication is vital in every emergency situation.
+Communication is vital in every emergency.

 Compass and Maps

 What’s something Hansel and Gretel didn’t have when they were lost in the middle of nowhere?
 We can name a couple of things—a map, a compass, and maybe a sense of direction.

 You wouldn’t wanna be in their shoes, so go and add maps and a compass to your bag.
 These are old-school, but they’ll be handy when you can’t use GPS to find alternate routes home.
 If you don’t know how to use them, start learning now.
 Knowing how to use navigation tools is a basic survival skill.

 You could use your phone to help you see at night, but it’s better not to.
 You should preserve its juice to get in touch with your loved ones.
 Instead, get a sturdy flashlight to light your way when it’s dark out.

 Remember, you’ll be walking a long way.
 You can’t ignore nature’s call forever.
 Things will be much more pleasant if you’ve got a wad of good old TP at your disposal.

 Wet wipes are a good alternative since you can also use them to cool down or clean your body.

 You don’t need to bring a giant kit with you.
 Just pack a small kit with essentials like bandages, alcohol or alcohol wipes, antibiotic cream, and over-the-counter meds.
 They’ll be helpful if you get injured along the way.